BSU-Spatial-Data-in-R/assignment-2/README.md

 This is the second assignment of the semester for HES 505.

-The second part of the course was designed to introduce basic operations with vector and raster data.
-These operations will form the basis for building the spatial databases that underlie the bulk of statistical analyses we'll conduct in this class and probably in your graduate research.
-This homework is designed to give you practice building your spatial workflow and using the various functions we've learned to maniputlate both vector and raster data.
+For the rest of the course, I'll be asking you to use pseudocode to plan your analysis steps before you start using any functions (or writing your own).
+Pseudocode allows you to think about the important steps of your process and identify your desired results before your start down the path of coding.
+You can think of pseudocode as an outline for syntax, much like the one you might use for writing an manuscript or report.
+Quarto documents are designed to let you both outline your report and plan your analysis all in the same place!
+This assingment is meant to give you some practice setting up your outlines before you start coding.
 By the end of this assignment you should be able to:

-* Use __predicates, measures, and transformations__ to clean, subset, and change vector data
+* Use Quarto to set up headings for a manuscript (like Intro, Methods, etc)

-* Alter the resolution, extent, and data values of rasters
+* Write out the pseudocode necessary to replicate a figure from a manuscript you like

-* Build new datasets based on the relations between vector and raster data
+* Insert and name code chunks to correspond to the code you'll write in the future and use knitr hooks to set up the options for how your code will run when your document is rendered.

 ## Instructions

-1. After you've joined the assignment repository, you should have this file (named Readme.md) inside of a R project named assignment-1-xx where xx is your github username (or initials).
-All of the data should be accessible on the server at `/opt/data/2022/assignment02/`.
+1. After you've joined the assignment repository, you should have this file (named Readme.md) inside of a R project named assignment-2-xx where xx is your github username (or initials).

 2. Once you've verified that you've correctly cloned the assignment repository, create a new Quarto document.
 Name this file assignment-2-xxx.qmd and give it a title (like M Williamson Assignment 2).
 Make sure that you select the html output option (Quarto can do a lot of cool things, but the html format is the least-likely to cause you additional headaches).
 We'll be using Quarto throughout the course so it's worth checking out the other tutorials in the getting started section.